 Sarah is using all her tax-free allowance, and David is not.

-David is £1,500 below the threshold, so when you combine their household income together and treat the income as one, they’re effectively missing out on this tax relief.
+David is below the personal allowance threshold, so when you combine their household income together and treat the income as one, they’re effectively missing out on this tax relief.

 Can you backdate it?